 - With what type of control system it needs to be interfaced

 - Sensor cost and availability of replacements.

-In some cases, resistance to chemicals and water are also a consideration.
+In some cases, resistance to chemicals and water are also a consideration for industrial sensors for factory applications.
 Coolant in metal cutting applications and caustic washdown liquids in food processing are some common substances that may need to be evaluated.
 This also may contribute to the type of electrical connection the sensor may require; quick disconnect or hard conduit.

 There are many resources online to check when selecting discrete sensors for a machine application.
-Keeping these considerations in mind when making a decision will make the process much simpler.
+Keeping these considerations in mind when making a decision will make the process of selecting types of sensors for factory automation much simpler.